Improved DIQKD protocols with finite-size analysis

 For simplicity, the protocol we present only uses the CHSH inequality rather than the modified CHSH inequalities of~\cite{WAP21,SBV+21}, because our results suggest (see Sec.~\ref{sec:bestbnd}) that within the 2-input 2-output scenario, there may not be much prospect for improvement by using the latter, at least for the depolarizing-noise model.
 However, the finite-size analysis we perform can (like~\cite{BRC20}) be applied to protocols based on arbitrary Bell inequalities --- in Sec.~\ref{sec:nonCHSH}, we briefly explain the relevant adjustments in that case.
 Similarly, while we only performed explicit computations of the asymptotic keyrates for CHSH-based protocols, our approach as described in Sec.~\ref{sec:1rndbnd} can be applied to all 2-input 2-output Bell inequalities.

-In Figs.~\ref{fig:experiments} and~\ref{fig:depol}, we plot some finite-size keyrates given by our security proofs.
-Fig.~\ref{fig:experiments} corresponds to honest devices with performance described by the estimated parameters in~\cite{MvDR+19} for the NV-centre~\cite{HBD+15} and cold-atom~\cite{RBG+17} loophole-free Bell tests (details in Sec.~\ref{sec:hon}).
-(For photonic experiments, it is currently unclear whether the protocol here provides improvements over the results in~\cite{HST+20,WAP21,SBV+21} --- there are some complications which we explain in Sec.~\ref{sec:conclusion}.)
-Fig.~\ref{fig:depol} shows the finite-size keyrates for honest devices subject to depolarizing noise.
+With our formulas for the finite-size keyrates, we computed the keyrates for several scenarios.
+In particular, we studied the keyrates that could be achieved if the honest devices had performance described by the estimated parameters in~\cite{MvDR+19} for the NV-centre~\cite{HBD+15} and cold-atom~\cite{RBG+17} loophole-free Bell tests (detailed keyrate plots are shown in Fig.~\ref{fig:experiments} of Sec.~\ref{sec:finiteresults}).
+For photonic experiments, it is currently somewhat unclear whether the protocol here provides improvements over the results in~\cite{HST+20,WAP21,SBV+21} --- there are some complications which we explain in Sec.~\ref{sec:1rndresults}.
+We also plot some finite-size keyrates for honest devices subject to a simple depolarizing-noise model (see Fig.~\ref{fig:depol} of Sec.~\ref{sec:finiteresults}).

-From Fig.~\ref{fig:experiments}, we see that our security proof requires the \cite{HBD+15} and \cite{RBG+17} experiments to run for approximately $n\sim10^8$ and $10^{10}$ rounds respectively in order to certify a positive finite-size keyrate against general attacks.
+From those computations, we found that our security proof would require the \cite{HBD+15} and \cite{RBG+17} experiments to run for approximately $n\sim10^8$ and $10^{10}$ rounds respectively in order to certify a positive finite-size keyrate against general attacks.